 With the cucumber plants in full producing mode right now we have been picking (and pickling!) quite a few kirby cucumbers.
+Did you know cucumbers are one of the easiest vegetables to grow?
 We currently have 6 mason jars full of pickles in the refrigerator!
 If you are in Brooklyn and are in need of a pickle, I’m your girl!
 I have been trying to get the perfect half sour pickles after years of swooning at all the NYC pickle places.
 Finally, I got it just right!

 A few notes about these half sour beauties:

 -These don’t have vinegar in them.
 You see I have a fear of the smell of vinegar, I just get freaked out.
 So I have been desperately trying to figure out how to make delicious pickles with seasonings to make up for the lack of vinegar.
 THIS IS IT!
 In this one instead of using vinegar we use sea salt water!

 -I would leave these in your refrigerator at least 4 days before you bite into one.
 After that, good luck not finishing the jar in a day or 2.
 If you have control of your fingers going in the pickle jar though, these last for weeks.

 -Kirby cucumbers are the best for pickles.

 -If you don’t have Kirbies, that’s totally ok, but I recommend if you are using big cucumbers to cut them up into spears first (they will fit better into the jar most likely too).